 How much does a Washington Trade Name cost?

-The cost to register a Washington Trade Name with the Washington State Department of Revenue is $5.
+Registering a Washington Trade Name with the Washington State Department of Revenue is $5.
 If you are starting a business, the $5 Trade Name fee is in addition to the $19 business license application fee.

 After registering the Trade Name, can someone use my business name?